leormsbee/proj-portfolio/hw_001_git.md

 *For example, for question 1:*
 Ashraf Abed would create a branch named: ```git-001-1-aa```

+Upon completing a question, commit your changes to this file.

 ### Question 1
 Enter your name after this colon: